-Operation with the primary air controls left open: The single air lever on the Coal - right hand side - can cause excess smoke.
-The appliance must not be operated with air control lever open on the right side when burning wood or the door left open.
+Operation with the primary air controls left open: Using the primary air lever on the Coal - LEFT side when burning wood - can cause excess smoke.
+The appliance must not be operated with primary air control lever open when burning wood, or the door left open.